kanthi/kanthi.in-blog/content/post/my-laptop-setup.md

 Finally I have taken complete disk image of the entire ssd using gnome-disk-utilty.
 Yet to test its restore capabilities.

-#### Dev web servers

-While I use Brackets for web development which comes with inbuilt web server for live preview, some times I prefer to run own web server so that I can preview it in the LAN.

-Caddy

 #### My Wishlist